The Vigilant (comics): The Vigilant

-The original Doctor Sin had been created by writer Pat Mills and artist Horacio Lalia for the 1979 2000AD Annual.
+The original Doctor Sin was created by writer Pat Mills and artist Horacio Lalia for the 1979 2000AD Annual.
 A revamped version had later appeared in the 2000AD Action Special in 1992, written by John Smith and with art from John M. Burns.
 The Sin Tax version of the character was devised by Rob Williams and Luca Pizzari, first appearing in the 2015 Free Comic Book Day edition of 2000AD.